Hopeshine24/LITA_CLASS_PROJECT/README.md

 ## Approach
 Data Preparation:
 - Sales Data: The dataset includes details like product ID,product name,sales,date, quantity solld,region
-- Data Cleaning: Ensure there are no missing or inaccurate values,
+- Data Cleaning: Ensure there are no missing or inaccurate values

+Key Metrics:
+Total Sales: Measure of overall sales value.
+Top-selling Products: Products that contribute the most to revenue.
+Regional Sales: A breakdown of sales by different regions or stores.
+Monthly Trends: Insights into how sales vary over time.

+Insights To Explore:
+Top-selling Products: Analyze which products sell the most in terms of quantity and revenue.
+This helps identify inventory and marketing focus areas.
+Regional Performance: Compare the performance of stores andd regions.
+Highlights best-